 Communication is more than just talking and listening; it’s also about sending and receiving messages through attitude, tone of voice, facial expressions and body language.
 As people with Alzheimer’s disease and other dementias progress in their journey and the ability to use words is lost, families need new ways to connect.
 Join us to explore how communication takes place when someone has Alzheimer’s, learn to decode the verbal and behavioral messages delivered by someone with dementia, and identify strategies to help you connect and communicate at each stage of the disease.

 Stroke Support Group

 Are you or a loved one a stroke survivor?
 Would you like to meet others who have gone through experiences similar to yours?
 Join us every month for guest speakers, discussion on various topics, and making new friends!
 Spouses/Family members welcome.
 No child care provided.
 For more information call 317-585-5437.

 AARP Smart Driver Course

-- How to properly use anti-lock brakes, air bags and safety belts; and
+- How to properly use anti-lock brakes, air bags and safety belts

-- How to assess one’s own and others’ abilities via a “Personal Driving Capability Index."
+- How to assess one’s own and other’ abilities via a “Personal Driving Capability Index.’

-Five good reasons to take the AARP Driver Safety Program through Community Health Network:
+Five reasons to take the AARP smart driver course:

-- To find out how to adjust your driving to to age-related changes in vision, hearing and reaction time.
+- To find out how to adjust your driving to age-related changes in vision, hearing and reaction time

 - Millions of people have taken advantage of this valuable course.